-- Authority Equals Asskicking: The Emperor of Rigel is most certainly the toughest boss in the game!
+- Authority Grants Asskicking: The Emperor of Rigel is most certainly the toughest boss in the game!

 - Badass Normal: He's the single most powerful enemy in the game to be an ordinary human.
 Of the enemies who are more dangerous than him, Duma and the Creation are both dragons, while Nuibaba and Jedah both made a Deal with the Devil.
 Berkut can't even match his raw stats with his pact with Duma!

 - Big Bad: The main antagonist of the remake and the one Berkut is answering to.
 His goal to Take Over the World so he could give a Secret Test of Character to Alm and Celica and a Mercy Kill to Mila and Duma drives the plot even after he bites it.
 He has also more screentime than Duma in the remake.